 However I'm not the only curious one out there.
 Wouldn't it be awesome for others to benefit from these conversations as well?
 Whether it be useful to them, or simply fun to listen to.
 Well, how about we turn it into a weekly podcast?

 Let's keep it casual, non-technical, no BS.
 As Greg and I always have.
 Just a conversation.

-Tales, tips and recommendations from an ex-professional hacker.
+Tales, tips and recommendations from a professional hacker.
 About privacy, security and all other kinds of mysteries.